 You can expect some pushback after your family grows and your dog is no longer the one and only baby.
 Be sure you still make quality time for Fido after the baby comes.

-We understand that taking time to play with your dog is one thing, and walking them three times a day is another.
-If you don’t have time for those morning walks anymore, hire a dog walker, but make sure you’re meeting Fido’s physical and emotional needs.
+We understand that taking time to play with your dog is one thing, and walking them 3 times a day is another.
+If you don’t have time for those morning walks anymore, hire a dog walker near you to help make sure you’re meeting Fido’s physical and emotional needs.

 Need extra help with preparing your dog for a baby?
 Chat with a veterinary professional now for personalized advice!

 Fun Facts About Himalayan Cats - Friendly, Energetic Companions